-In the apricot vs peach conversation, we've established that both peaches and apricots are delectable and nutritious, but they have as many differences as similarities.
+In the apricot versus peach conversation, we've established that both peaches and apricots are delectable and versatile, but they have as many differences as similarities.
 For one, apricots have a strong, tangy, tart taste where peaches have a sweet one.
 Along with this, peaches have more water, making them the juicier option of the two.
 While the two may be different, they are still interchangeable in recipes, so no matter which one you pick up at the store, you can't go wrong.